 E-TEST & ETpathfinder – differences, synergies and complementarities

-- 1- Geological exploration and analysis of EMR region and determining the optimal site to implement the Einstein Telescope at 250 meters under the ground surface.
+1- Geological exploration and analysis of Euregio Meuse-Rhine region and determining the optimal site to implement the Einstein Telescope at 250 meters under the ground surface.

-- 2- Development of advanced concepts for optics, cryogenics and seismic isolation.
+2- Development of advanced concepts for optics, cryogenics and seismic isolation.
 The technologies will be validated/demonstrated in relevant environment at the CSL ULiège (end TRL5/ beginning TRL6).

-Both initiatives can be seen as the development of expertise centers to make the links between gravitational-wave science, its technological aspects and the huge number of economical actors involved into such development, present in the EMR region.
+Both initiatives can be seen as the development of expertise centers to make the links between gravitational-wave science, its technological aspects and the huge number of economical actors involved into such development, present in the Euregio Meuse-Rhine.

 The main difference between the two projects, apart from the geological part which is unique to E-TEST, is that ETpathfinder results in a full facility laser-interferometer that can be used by knowledge institutes and (SME) companies for developing and testing new technologies.
-On the other side E-TEST will result in a prototype in a vacuum chamber and optical instruments working at 25 Kelvin , close to the absolute zero (much colder than the 120 Kelvin foreseen for ETpathfinder in its initial phase).
+On the other side E-TEST will result in a prototype in a vacuum chamber and optical instruments working at 25 Kelvin , close to the absolute zero (much colder than the 120 Kelvin foreseen for ETpathfinder).
 Knowledge institutes and companies can use E-TEST results to develop and test new products or gain new insights/knowledge.

 Due to their complementarity, both projects will work in synergy.
 Moreover, at the end, the outputs of both will be merged and implemented into the ET.
 The region will gain a massive competitive edge in this field via E-TEST and ETpathfinder.